-Alexander Roslin (1718-1793) was a Swedish portrait painter who worked in Europe painting the aristocracy, and whose work we have only recently become familiar with.
-This post, we have to confess contains nothing new and is somewhat self indulgent because we’re ever so slightly in love with his paintings.
-However, we thought, if you’ve never come cross him before you might enjoy taking a quick peek at his some of his work.
+Alexander Roslin (1718-1793) was a Swedish portrait painter who worked in Europe painting the aristocracy, and whose work I have only recently become familiar with.
+This post, I have to confess contains nothing new and is somewhat self indulgent because I’m ever so slightly in love with his paintings.
+However, I thought, if you’ve never come cross him before you might enjoy taking a quick peek at his some of his work.

 This hope hopefully gives a glimpse into the detail of his work and shows his skill at recreating fabric, jewels and flowers using the medium of paint.
-We would love to know what you think of his paintings and whether you like them … or perhaps not.
-Do let us know.
+I would love to know what you think of his paintings and whether you like them … or perhaps not.
+Do let me know.

 Next we have Anastasia Ivanovna, Countess of Hesse-Homburg, Princess Trubetskaya (1700-1755).
 Anastasia belonged to the leading members of the Russian Imperial court and aristocratic life, and often hosted the monarchs as guests in her home.
 She was also appointed Dame of St Catherine, (which is something we’ve looked at in a previous post about Princess Charlotte of Wales),and lady in waiting to Empress Elizabeth.
 She left for Germany in 1745, and did not return until 1751, after which she became a noted philanthropist.
 Again, she is accompanied by a book and her little dog, again looking for some attention from its mistress – perhaps a trademark of Roslin’s.